-Add-on components that you develop interact with GlassFish Server in the same way as components that are supplied in GlassFish Server distributions.
+Add-on components that you develop interact with Eclipse GlassFish in the same way as components that are supplied in Eclipse GlassFish distributions.

 You can create and offer new or updated add-on components at any time.
-GlassFish Server administrators can install add-on components and update or remove installed components after GlassFish Server is installed.
-For more information, see "Extending and Updating GlassFish Server" in GlassFish Server Open Source Edition Administration Guide.
+Eclipse GlassFish administrators can install add-on components and update or remove installed components after Eclipse GlassFish is installed.
+For more information, see "Extending and Updating Eclipse GlassFish"